 Navigating increasingly regulated environments

 As these various standards and certifications are regularly audited, they represent a convincing guarantee for EBRC’s customers and prospects, formally demonstrating the quality and know-how of the services offered by the Luxembourg-based company.
 In addition, external audits carried out by certifying bodies represent a significant time saving for customers: this advanced certification approach reinforces trust in an increasingly digital and regulated environment, particularly with the GDPR. " The upcoming arrival of the NIS Directive will also have an impact: it will oblige companies to implement effective checks.
-With the current certifications, EBRC is already in a position to carry out such checks and to prove that it meets regulators’ expectations", said the CISO.
+With the current certifications, EBRC is already in a position to carry out such checks and to prove that it meets regulators’ expectations", said the Head of Risk and Business Advisory.
 These are therefore key aspects in EBRCs international development and in its positioning as a "European centre of excellence".
 The certifications, which act as a "business card" for the company, demonstrate its ability to meet these very specific standards.
-"We operate in fields such as finance or health with specific statutes, respectively PFS ( Professional of the Financial Sector) in Luxembourg and HDS (Hébergeur de Données de Santé – Health Data Host) in France, requiring us to opt for certifications and standards inherent to the regulation of the sector.
+"We operate in fields such as finance or health with specific statutes, respectively PFS ( Professional of the Financial Sector) in Luxembourg and HDS (Hébergeur de Données de Santé – Health Data Hosting) in France, requiring us to opt for certifications and standards inherent to the regulation of the sector.
 The certification process has the added benefit of enabling us to access a regulated market and improves the quality of responses and services.
 I could mention eIDAS as an example: The eIDAS Regulation mainly concerns public sector bodies and trusted service providers established in the European Union.
 It establishes a European framework for electronic identification and trusted services to facilitate the emergence of the digital single market.
 In particular, it covers the subject of electronic signatures and repeals Directive 1999/93/EC.
 The ANSSI is one of the national bodies responsible for the implementation of this regulation - Source ANSSI.
 In short, they help to break down the barriers to entry that we may encounter and assure the customers and stakeholders of a given ecosystem that we speak the same language.
 These cascading certifications provide an additional guarantee insofar as they are regularly audited.
 Finally, they demonstrate the maturity of a know-how that we have built through a process.
 The audit phases facilitate the continuous improvement of our services, which is perfectly in line with our approach to delivering Trusted Services and actively contributes to cyber-resilience", added Jean-François Hugon.
 The Head of Marketing also emphasised the benefit of certifications for service providers such as EBRC, which are imposed both by future customers seeking a solution and by regulators at the international level.

 Certifications are at the heart of EBRC strategy